 A Memory card is a general term that refers to small storage devices.
 Small in the sense of its physical size.
 Micro SD(Micro Secure Digital) cards belong to a family of memory cards.
 Common memory cards are like the ones used in Smartphones called micro SD cards.
 Other memory cards are not that common and some have even been discontinued like the memory sticks from Sony and many more.
 They are not common nowadays since manufacturers have decided to use the ones used in phones.
 It’s mainly because they are a lot cheaper and easy to find.
-Micro SD cards are very useful storage devices for our phones as it is much cheaper to buy a micro SD than buy a phone that has a larger internal memory even if the capacity is the same.
+Micro SD cards are very useful storage devices for our phones as it is much cheaper to buy a micro SD than buy a phone with a larger internal memory even if the capacity is the same.
 It’s thus very important to know how to select the best memory card for your phone.
 As per categories, I will categorize them according to manufacturers that make memory cards, capacity, and finally most importantly the class randomly.

 1) 1GB and less (1/2 and 1/4)

-I really do not know why anyone would consider buying a memory card less that one Gigabyte.
+I really do not know why anyone would consider buying a memory card of less than one Gigabyte.
 In fact, don’t go for anything written MB (Megabyte).
 You won’t do much with it before it is full.
 1 GB memory cards were a thing way back in 2008 when a music file was around 1MB and pictures were in the region on KBs (Kilobytes).
 HD multimedia files were unheard of on phones and 1 GB was just sufficient.
 I wouldn’t recommend it nowadays.

 2 ) 2 GB